AimPizza/glance-additions/custom-api/README.md

 ]
 ```

+### syncthing

 -   `/syncthing/folders` endpoint for a [Syncthing](https://syncthing.net/) instance.
 Currently returns added devices combined with a natural language duration since this instance last connected to that device.

+note: some devices will return "never" as their date in the actual Syncthing API is set to 1970 (the server itself is among those).
+To filter them out, add the query parameter `filterNever=true`.

 ```json
 [